 This secluded retreat boasts an exclusive waterfront location with sumptuous suites and villas overlooking the Waimea Estuary, and The Residence, a standalone two-bedroom property with private spa pool and helipad.

-Guests can enjoy a range of incredible activities including private boat trips around the stunning Abel Tasman, chartered helicopter trips, cycling taste tours, picnics on your own secluded beach, Lord of the Rings filming location tours, mountain bike and canoe rental, on-site swimming pool and tennis courts, and massage and yoga services.
+Guests can enjoy a range of incredible activities including private boat trips around the stunning Abel Tasman, chartered helicopter trips, cycling taste tours, picnics on your own secluded beach, Lord of the Rings filming locations tours, mountain bike and canoe rental, on-site swimming pool and tennis courts, and massage and yoga services.

 2. Lochmara Lodge, Marlborough Sounds

 The lodge is an adventure playground with a range of activities on offer including swimming at the private beach, complimentary use of paddle boards and kayaks, spectacular hiking trails, and day cruises around the region.

 There’s also bunch of conservation and wildlife programs such as bird watching, glow worm caves and an underwater observatory where you can hand-feed wild stingrays.

 When it’s time to relax you can enjoy the lavish spa and massage suite with romantic twin baths overlooking the bay.